 Wills & Estates

 We have an extensive amount of information below which should give a rough idea of what each legal tool has to offer and how we can help.
 Simply click on the legal option from the list that you would like to explore further.

 Making a gift to your family and friends while you’re alive can be a good way to reduce the value of your estate for Inheritance Tax purposes and benefit your loved ones immediately.
+Learn more.

 This is a broad topic and there are many avenues one can explore.
 At RJS Solicitors, we have many legal tools and knowledge to guide you to making the best decisions.
 We have some brilliant associates in the form of accountants, financial advisors and even pension solicitors who can also bring advice to the table.
 Learn more.

 If you can’t find the information you’re looking for, why not give us a call on 01782 646 320 and we can offer you expert advice and counsel over the phone.